jbee/jadamant/README.md

 * `java.util.List` and the `util`-Collection-API just stays because of its wide spread not its quality - jadamant dares to start the revolution
 * __Collections are thread-safe by concept__ (no additional API or impl., wrappers or runtime-exceptions)
 * Eager evaludation is (in most cases) the appropriate way to solve problems in Java (even tho' we work immutable)
-* `null` is avoided as far as possible - it is not considered as a valid value (e.g. in collections)
+* `null` is avoided as far as possible - it is not considered as a valid value (e.g. as a collection's element)
 * Interfaces should be narrow/minimal (1 method for most of em) - a rich set of utile functions comes from combining and composing minimal interfaces
 * functions should be combinable with a minimal use of generics (specialised interfaces + adapters over single general + multiple generics)
 * functions try to be stateless and are therefore often constants (code describes what to do when a value becomes available)
-* Reflection is pain - it is replaced with concepts to avoid them wherever one is found
+* __Reflection is pain__ - concepts have to be compile-time save
 * There is no natural order - order depends on the point of view (`Comparable` is not a satisfactory solution)
 * `Iterator` / `Iterable` is badly designed and needs a replacement (there is a 'legacy' support to integrate in common frameworks anyway)